Superalgos/Superalgos/README.md

 * No propietary code / libraries.
 All open source and free.
 * Already available a set of community contributed plugins (workspaces, strategies, indicators, plotters, tutorials, etc.)

+# Superalgos is user's centric

+* No ads, anywhere.
+* No sign up / logins.
+* No usage data collection of any kind.
+* Runs on 100% uncompilled code you can read and audit.

 ## Superalgos saves you time

 * No need to code the download of historical data from crypto exchanges.